Autoflow/SecurePHP/doc/strict.md

-###This is the default mode after initialising the SecurePHP libraray.
+### This is the default mode after initialising the SecurePHP libraray.
-The enviroment is set to
+The enviroment is set to:

 * mute
  - no errors will be reported except to log and email.